What's the Upgrade Path?

 • 2024 — 3 lenses

-At the moment at least, it seems to me that Nikon's 2024 holiday strategy is not at all an "upgrade" strategy.
+At the moment at least, it seems to me that Nikon's 2024 holiday strategy is not really an "upgrade" strategy, despite the Z50 II and Z6 III.
 Unless, of course, you're still a DSLR user.
-The problem with that, of course, is that Nikon will be trying to close out sales of the DSLRs during this season, so they'll be competing with themselves in a way that isn't long-term productive.
+The problem with that, of course, is that Nikon will also be trying to close out sales of the DSLRs during this season, so they'll be competing with themselves in a way that isn't long-term productive.

 I usually try to give some buying advice going into the big holiday shopping season, but right now it appears that this just boils down to: